elastic/elastic-charts/packages/charts/src/chart_types/xy_chart/renderer/canvas/animations/README.md

 ### Event-driven

-Create a parallel event-driven animation mechanism to offer less control but more predicatability for what animations are rendered.
+Create a parallel event-driven animation mechanism to offer less control but more predictability for what animations are rendered.

 ### Greater value support